rsleiberin/janus/frontend/src/components/component_overview.md

     - Developed with accessibility in mind, supporting ARIA labels and keyboard navigation.
 Customizable icons and styles.
   - **Floating Action Button**
     - Stands out for primary actions with a distinctive style and position.
 Offers interactive states and is customizable via design tokens.
+  - **Menu Toggle Button**
+    - A dynamic button that toggles its active state on click, designed for collapsible navigation.
+It features an 'active' class for style changes based on the state and supports iconography for a user-friendly interface.
+The component integrates design tokens for consistent styling, ensuring responsiveness and alignment with UI/UX best practices.
+This button is adaptable for various menu interfaces and user interactions.
 - **Input Fields**
   - **Text Field**
     - Versatile for various text input types.
 Includes customizable styles for consistency with design tokens.
 Features clear labeling and validation states.